Drew Olson

-Drew Martin Olson (born April 6, 1983) is a former American football quarterback.
-He was signed by the Baltimore Ravens as an undrafted free agent in 2006.
-Olson has also played for the Carolina Panthers and San Francisco 49ers, but never appeared in a regular-season game.
-He played college football at UCLA.
+Drew Martin Olson (born April 6, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL) and NFL Europe.
+He played college football for the UCLA Bruins.
+Olson was signed by the Baltimore Ravens as an undrafted free agent in 2006.
+He was also a member of the Carolina Panthers and San Francisco 49ers, but never appeared in a regular-season game.

-Early years
+Early life

 Olson grew up in the affluent town of Piedmont, California, where he was the starting quarterback for the Piedmont Highlanders and gave the small school serious attention in the state, and even national spectacle, especially when he threw to All-Conference receiver, Pete Schneider.
 Olson led Piedmont to the Bay Shore League championship and was named to the 1st-team All-Bay Shore League team in 2000 and 2001.
 Olson was also the Bay Shore League Most Valuable Player as a junior.
 A 3-year starter, Olson completed 439 of 774 passes (57%) for 6,103 yards, 60 touchdowns and 29 interceptions.
 Olson also demonstrated his athletic talent on the baseball diamond where he played catcher for the Highlanders.
 Olson became regarded as the top quarterback in the state, No. 6 in the west, No. 16 in the nation, earning four varsity letters, and moved Piedmont High School into the top 10 in the state among small schools.